AI Summary of Peer-Reviewed Research

 Key points

-• A mild, metal-free photocatalytic route was reported for α-trifluoromethyl amidines and imidates.
+• A metal-free photocatalytic method was reported for α-trifluoromethyl amidines and imidates.

-• The method uses trifluoroacylsilanes and isocyanides to generate 3-(trifluoromethyl)ketenimines in situ.
+• The reaction uses readily accessible trifluoroacylsilanes and isocyanides to form 3-(trifluoromethyl)ketenimines in situ.

-• Anilines and phenols were used as nucleophiles to trap the intermediates.
+• Anilines and phenols were used to trap the intermediate and form the final products.

-• Mechanistic studies and DFT calculations point to a preferential triplet carbene intermediate.
+• Mechanistic work and DFT calculations pointed to a triplet carbene intermediate.

 Disclosure